-Coldwater Trail is a 5.8 mile moderately trafficked out and back trail located near Goodyear, AZ that features beautiful wild flowers and is rated as moderate.
+Coldwater Trail is a 5.8 mile moderately trafficked out and back trail located near Goodyear, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash